finaldie/skull/README.md

 [4]: https://github.com/finaldie/final_libs

 # Contribution
 Fork the repo, then apply your fixes/features via a PR.
-Any question, open an issue directly :)
+Important things before sending a PR, be sure you have added/fixed a(n) new/existing test case, and passed it :)